-In addition to these five Disney has one blockbuster franchise, Pirates of the Caribbean.
+In addition to these five Disney had one blockbuster franchise, Pirates of the Caribbean.
 Well, it had this franchise when I started writing this, it looks like we may have seen the last of Captain Jack Sparrow.

-Disney also takes risks trying to create new blockbuster franchises, for example, The BFG and Alice Through the Looking Glass both in 2016, and both of which failed.
+Disney also took risks trying to create new blockbuster franchises, for example, The BFG and Alice Through the Looking Glass both in 2016, and both of which failed.
 Furthermore, Disney produces some relatively small budget prestige projects including dramas and nature documentaries.

-While a franchise, like Pirates of the Caribbean, can be exploited every few years each of these five strategies is normally used every year, sometimes more than once in the same year.
-Disney's plan is to produce one Star Wars movie a year.
+While a franchise, like Pirates of the Caribbean, could be exploited every few years each of these five strategies is normally used every year, sometimes more than once in the same year.
+Disney's plan was to produce one Star Wars movie a year.
 Disney is putting out two or three Marvel movies a year.
 The other three strategies are usually used once a year, but sometimes twice, or occasionally not at all.